noaa-nwfsc/Skagit-IBM/CONFIG_README.md

 Parameters:
 - `threadCount`: The maximum number of hardware threads to use when running the model (-1 = as many as are available)
+- `rng_seed` (optional): Random number generator seed.
+If a positive non-zero value is specified, the model will use the value to seed the random number generator.
+It will also limit the number of threads to 1 (overriding the `threadCount` parameter.
+Together this will create reproducible, deterministic outputs for testing or validation.
+If `rng_seed` is 0 or not present, the random number generator will obtain a random seed, resulting in non-deterministic outputs across multiple runs.
 - `envDataType`: string, either `file` or `sim`
     - if `envDataType` is `file`, the following entries are expected:
         - `recStartTimestep`: the number of 1-hour timesteps from midnight on January 1 to the start date/time of the recruitment data